elugens/hello-javascript/docs/general-javascript-questions/data-types/object-keys-values-entries.md

 ```

 :::note
-If you want all properties including non-enumerables see Object.getOwnPropertyNames().
+If you want all properties—including non-enumerables—see Object.getOwnPropertyNames().
 :::

   </div>